michaeluno/notepad-plus-plus-php-definition/README.md

 Notepad++ PHP Definition
 ========================

-This is a PHP syntax highlight definition for Notepad++ with WordPress function fupport.
+This is a PHP syntax highlight definition for Notepad++ with WordPress function support.

 Screenshots
 -----------